 For more information on how to get involved, visit: https://ebird.org/news/october-big-day-6-october-2018

 If you are planning to get out and about on the 6th, please do consider posting a report of your efforts here, it'll be interesting to hear what everyone gets up to!

 I haven't decided what I'll be doing yet...probably a Marlborough Big Day effort (glossy ibis, hoary-headed grebe, king shag...)

-Upcoming birding events.
+Upcoming bird-watching trips and other birding events.
 Announce your counts, field trips, working bees, cost-share birding trips etc.

 2 posts • Page 1 of 1

 - Joined: Wed Sep 24, 2014 5:23 am